 By all accounts, Eunson was a bit of a character.
-A church official by day and a smuggler by night, he was heavily involved in the production and transportation of illegal spirits, leading to countless run-ins with the excisemen of the day, some of which have gone down in folklore…
+A church official by day and a smuggler by night, he was heavily involved in the production and transportation of illegal spirits, leading to countless clashes with the excisemen of the day, many of which have gone down in local legend…

 In his 1887 book ‘Whisky Distilleries of the United Kingdom’, Alfred Barnard tells how Eunson, upon hearing that his church was to be inspected by Gaugers, transported his barrels to his home where he arranged them in a row, placing the lid of a coffin on top and throwing a white sheet over the lot.
 When the excisemen found the church empty they made their way to Eunson’s home only to find the entire household on their knees, deep in prayer around what appeared to be a coffin.
 As they entered the property Eunson, looking their way, made the sign of the cross and whispered ‘smallpox’.
 Needless to say it was a while before the excisemen found their way to Orkney again.